What implications does the way-preparing that John the Baptist did for Jesus have for me?Luke 3:4, 15-18

 "They're without a pastor."

-The words fell against me like a lead weight.
+The words fell on me like a lead weight.
 It was the final Saturday night of a 10-day district missionary tour.
 And I'd just found out that the small church where I was to be the following morning was between pastors.

 The whole thing was unnerving to me.
 I inwardly closed my eyes and prayed for a portion of grace, then announced what I thought we ought to do.
 I then sat down to await the beginning of Sunday school.